Best Dog Food For Boston Terriers

 The Ultimate Boston Terrier Food Buyer’s Guide

-Quick Look : Top 4 Best Dog Foods for Boston Terriers
+Best Dog Foods For Boston Terriers

 Boston Terrier Diet & Nutrition

 When determining the right diet for your Boston Terrier, consider factors like his size, age, metabolism, and activity level – all of which impact how many daily calories he should consume.

 An average Boston Terrier weighs about 20 pounds and is 15 to 17 inches tall (males are typically heavier and larger in size than females).
 As recommended by the National Research Council of the National Academies, a dog of this size should consume about 660 calories a day, along with regular exercise, while a Boston Terrier puppy that weighs 10 pounds needs about 436 calories per day.

 Depending on the size of your Boston Terrier, you can opt to feed him a food made for small breeds or medium-sized breeds.
 Puppy foods formulated for small breeds are often a good choice for Boston Terriers since they provide the calories, vitamins, and minerals needed for this early growth.
 You can switch to an adult formula when your dog reaches about 90 percent of his adult size.

 Feeding your Boston Terrier can feel like a guessing game, right?
 There isn’t a one-size-fits-all diet, but generally, this breed does well with grain-free kibble (rather than canned food).
 Their relatively short jaws and crooked teeth make ’em adorable – but hinder their ability to chew – so smaller kibble is the way to go.